assimtech/dislog-bundle/README.md

 This means mapping information for Dislog must be loaded manually.

+**WARNING: It is advisable to avoid using your application's default object manager as a `flush()` from dislog may interfere with your application**

 #### Doctrine ORM

 An example of adding the mapping information with DoctrineBundle to the default object manager